 - Learn from research-active social scientists in fields including society and social formation, social anthropology, criminology, cultural diversity and social welfare

 - Choose from either a 30-week ‘sandwich’ placement or a shorter four-week placement to provide you with important work experience

 - Develop your own piece of research based on a topic that interests you, or aligns itself with your future career or study plans, in your final year dissertation.

 What can you achieve with this degree?

 This degree will provide you with the ideal platform for further specialisation in many careers, particularly in areas where a deep understanding of criminal behaviour is valuable, as well as postgraduate study opportunities.

 Course review: in order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.
 This course is currently going through this process and we will update this page to give you full information about what we will be offering once the review process has concluded.
 These changes will come into effect for all new students from September 2025.
 Applicants will be notified by our admissions team of any changes.

 Bournemouth University Lansdowne Campus, with some psychology units taught at Talbot Campus

 3 years, or 4 years with a minimum 30-week work placement, full time.

-For September 2021 and September 2022 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.